ludreinsalvador/google-io-extended-manila-2025-codelabs/README.md

 ## Event Overview

 Google I/O Extended Manila 2025 was a full-day developer event featuring inspiring talks, hands-on codelabs, and the latest Google technologies.
-The event brought together passionate developers to explore AI, machine learning, and cutting-edge web technologies.
+The event brought together passionate developers and students like me to explore AI, machine learning, and new web technologies.

 ## Codelabs I Participated In